 Dr. Nogales is President of the Association for Latino Mental Health Awareness (ALMHA) in Los Angeles & Orange County, which is a community coalition of mental health providers, including hospitals, clinics, private and non-profit organizations.
 She is on the Board of Directors of Las Comadres para las Americas, an international Latina women’s networking organization.

-She recently hosted her own morning daily radio show at W RADIO 690AM.
+Dr. Nogales currently hosts a weekday morning program for UNIVISION Radio, KTNQ 1020 AM.
+Previously, she hosted her own daily morning radio show at W RADIO 690AM.
 Featured regularly in the media, she has hosted her daily talk shows "Aqui Entre Nos" (Just Between Us) which aired mornings at 8:30 am on La Voz, with the highest ratings of the station, and on Channel 22 KWHY Los Angeles.
 Dr. Nogales also wrote a weekly column for La Opinion (Los Angeles) for seventeen years and continues to write for mainstream periodicals and blogs, including PsychologyToday.com.
 Dr. Nogales has written a clinical training: Human Trafficking: A Clinical Approach to Treatment of Victims of Sexual Slavery.
 In 2011, she launched her online magazine on health, psychology, and lifestyle: Doctora Ana, Salud Psicología y Vida as another outlet to provide information and resources for the community.